jcmgray/proggyleg/README.md

 # proggyleg
-Cumulative points and other progress plots for the permier league
+Cumulative points and other progress plots for the premier league